 Ask for support: “Are you with me?”

 Bystanders often don’t report bullying for fear of retaliation, so make sure they know which adults will support them, and ensure confidentiality.
 You must give students the option of anonymous reporting.
 An active bystander could:

-Call from your cell
+Call for help from your cell.

-Call 911 if someone could be injured
+Call 911 if someone could be injured.